 Now that’s exactly what the Bible does.
 It takes some basic spiritual principles that you are to grow as a Christian, and it hits that same concept from many, many angles.
 The most pervasive way to look at it is that spiritual growth is going, as 2 Corinthians 3:18 has told us, from one level of glory, to another level of glory, to another level of glory, as we are more and more conformed to the image of Christ.

-Now, we are then to live to God's glory.
+Now we are, then, to live to God’s glory.
 How do we do that?
-So far we've shared ten ways to glorify God, let me run them by you very rapidly, number one, we glorify God by confessing Jesus as Lord, that's where it all begins, Philippians 2:11.
-When we confess Jesus as Lord to the glory of God.
-You have to be born to grow, you have to come in to the family, you have to come under the Lordship of Christ to begin the process f spiritual maturity.
+So far we’ve shared ten ways to glorify God.
+Let me run them by you very rapidly.
+Number one, we glorify God by confessing Jesus as Lord.
+That’s where it all begins.
+Philippians 2:11, when we “confess Jesus as Lord, to the glory of God.”
+You have to be born to grow.
+You have to come into the family.
+You have to come under the lordship of Christ to begin the process of spiritual maturity.

 Secondly, we give glory to God by aiming our lives at that purpose.
-You'll never glorify God unless you aim at it.
-You must have that as a goal, and that is what is meant in First Corinthians 10:31 when it says there, “Whatever you do, whether you eat or drink,” that's as mundane as life gets, “do it all to the glory of God.
+You’ll never glorify God unless you aim at it.
+You must have that as a goal, and that is what is meant in 1 Corinthians 10:31 when it says there, “Whatever you do, whether you eat or drink - ” that’s as mundane as life gets “ - do it all to the glory of God.”